 Email stands out because you own the audience.
 Algorithms can change on social platforms, but your email list is under your control.

-When done well, email remains one of the highest-return channels in online marketing, often driving repeat sales and higher customer lifetime value.
+When done well, email remains one of the highest-return channels in digital marketing, often driving repeat sales and higher customer lifetime value.

 6. Video marketing